 World Braille Day is celebrated every day on January 4 as it coincides with the birthdate of Louis Braille.
 He, at the very young age of merely 15 years, became the mastermind behind inventing the Braille system as a tactile system for reading and writing for blind or partially sighted people.

 On this World Braille Day, you can use the power of social media to raise your voice and opinions by simply sharing engaging posts.
-Additionally, you can use also the popular hashtag #WorldBrailleDay as the cherry on top.
+Additionally, you can also use the popular hashtag #WorldBrailleDay as the cherry on top.

 Hope you enjoyed reading about World Braille Day.
 For more information about such informative articles, check the trending events page of Leverage Edu.